 8) Plan your next solo vacation with misterb&b

 Okay so you’ve mastered traveling alone, you stayed with a great misterb&b host, met all their friends, and experienced the city’s nightlife.
 Now what?
 Plan your next adventure of course!
-With over 200,000 listings in 135 countries, there are plenty of new and fabulous apartments to try.
-Where will you be heading next - solo?
+If you intend to go to a country where you're not entirely sure about the overall LGBTQ acceptance, check out our hacks on safe gay travel.

 Ready for your solo adventure?
 So you can be sure to pack the right things, check out our post on the 10 Essentials for a Gay Suitcase.